Blahah/blahah.github.io/_posts/2014-02-11-knowledge-sets-us-free.md

 "author-link": "http://blahah.net/about.html"
 ---

 Last night at [Open Research Cambridge](https://twitter.com/OpenResCam), [Jelena Aleksic](https://twitter.com/firegenome) gave a great talk about Open Access.
 In her closing comments, she floated the idea of an iTunes for scientific papers.
-79p is a reasonable price to cover costs of creating, archiving and distributing knowledge.
+Imagine being able to get any scientific paper for 79p.
+That's a reasonable price to cover costs of creating, archiving and distributing knowledge (given the research is already funded).
 Most people can afford it.

 Current prices - $32 for one-off access to a Nature paper - are disgusting.
 Scientists created that knowledge, probably with public funding, then a team of other scientists peer reviewed it without getting paid, and Nature wants to make $32 from imprisoning it on their website?
 Fuck you, Nature.

 <!-- more -->